eclipse/vorto/tutorials/tutorial_vortosetup_contributors.md

 1. Open _eclipse > server> generators>org.eclipse.vorto.codegen.service.gateway>Gateway.java_
 2. _Right-Click > Run As > Java Application_
-3. Launch the Vorto Generators from localhost:[http://localhost:8080/#/generators]
+3. Launch the Vorto Generators from localhost: [http://localhost:8080/#/generators]

 ![Generators](images/vortosetup_contributors/generators_local.png)

 ## Troubleshooting Installation errors<a name="troubleshoot"></a>

 The setup should work without any errors in eclipse, if all the above steps are followed.
-If there are still errors, with respect to target platform, try the following steps:
+Incase there are any more errors, with respect to target platform, try the following steps:

 1. From eclipse IDE, open _Target Definition > i.e. open org.eclipse.vorto.targetplatform > vorto.target_

 ![TargetPlatform](images/vortosetup_contributors/target_platform.png)

 2. Choose > _Reload > Set as Target Platform_